Die Another Day (2002)

 - Octopussy (1983) - Both the crocodile submarine and the AcroStar MiniJet are visible in the background in Q's station laboratory.
 Upping the stakes on a bet with the villain (see also Goldfinger).
 Jinx's backward fall to escape echoes Magda's exit from Bond's suite.
 Q's coil of "magic rope" being kept on the lowest shelf in the Q lab, along with the five-pointed knife.

 - Licence to Kill (1989) - The plot idea of Bond going renegade, although this time it is less through choice.
 M rescinds Bond's licence to kill.
 Bond uses a rifle as a sniper.
 When Bond disarms the Chinese "masseuse", she has her weapon concealed in exactly the same fashion as Pam Bouvier.
 A projectile misses Bond's car when it passes underneath.
-The hanging yellow laser controller in Kil's lab is the same one that operates the trap door over the shark tank in Krest's warehouse.
-Bond puts the Alvarez Clinic ticket inside his right jacket pocket, and later pulls it out of the left one.
-In "Licence to Kill", Bond puts his airplane ticket first into his inner left jacket pocket, only to inexplicably remove it later on from his inner right jacket pocket.
+The hanging yellow laser controller in Kil's lab is the same as the one that operates the trap door over the shark tank in Krest's warehouse.
+Bond puts the Alvarez Clinic ticket inside his right jacket pocket, and later pulls it out of the left one; in "Licence to Kill", Bond puts his airplane ticket first into his inner left jacket pocket, only to inexplicably remove it later on from his inner right jacket pocket.

 - GoldenEye (1995) - Bond's watch contains a laser, which he uses to cut through a section of ice, reminiscent of his escape from the train by cutting through the floor.
 Jinx sets the timer for the bomb at the gene therapy lab in Cuba to three minutes, the same three minutes that Bond set the timers for in the chemical weapons lab and later Trevelyan set the timers for on the bullet train.
 Bond is betrayed by a fellow agent.
 A man is killed by a falling ice chandelier, reminiscent of Trevelyan's death in GoldenEye.
 Bond says to Jinx that "the cold must have kept you alive" - In "Goldeneye" Bond tells Natalya Simonova that being cold is what keeps him alive.
 The opening title sequences feature a gold eye that opens.
 Jinx makes a dive from the DNA compound wall into the sea which is very similar to Bond's dive from the dam in "GoldenEye".
 The US command bunker in South Korea has computer monitors suspended from the ceiling, looking very similar to the monitors suspended from the ceiling in the Severnaya control room in "GoldenEye".